opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 The following arguments are supported:

-* `availability_zone` - (Required) Specifies the AZ name.
+* `availability_zone` - (Required, ForceNew) Specifies the AZ name.
 Changing this parameter will create a new resource.

-* `db` - (Required) Specifies the database information.
+* `db` - (Required, ForceNew) Specifies the database information.
 Structure is documented below.
 Changing this parameter will create a new resource.

 * `flavor` - (Required) Specifies the specification code.
   Use data source [opentelekomcloud_rds_flavors_v3](../data-sources/rds_flavors_v3.md) to get a list of available flavor names.
   Examples could be `rds.pg.c2.medium` or   `rds.pg.c2.medium.ha` for HA clusters.

-* `name` - (Required) Specifies the DB instance name.
+* `name` - (Required, ForceNew) Specifies the DB instance name.
 The DB instance name of the same type must be unique for the same tenant.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores